 If your agency moved to rear-door boardings for safety and could not collect UPT or lost some UPT data as a result, please contact your NTD analyst to communicate the scope of the issue and discuss potential remedies.
 You should also discuss with your analyst any concerns regarding incompleteness of average passenger trip length sampling for new services (modes or routes).
-FTA's existing policy on new service is to allow for PMT Waivers in the first year of reporting.
-We will uphold that policy but are aware that there may be cases in which no Average Passenger Trip Length data are available for a new service as a result of the ongoing emergency.
+There may be cases in which no Average Passenger Trip Length data are available for a new service as a result of the ongoing public health emergency.
 In this case, please provide your analysts with the relevant detail and plan to discuss an alternative, statistically appropriate estimating procedure.